-10. In June 2020, the then Director of PASB established the Internal Steering Committee for the Review of Strategic Functions to examine all core functions and structural elements of the Organization, in response to the financial crisis.
+- 10. In June 2020, the then Director of PASB established the Internal Steering Committee for the Review of Strategic Functions to examine all core functions and structural elements of the Organization, in response to the financial crisis.
 The Committee's recommendations, which later evolved into a number of organizational development initiatives, were based on a high-level strategic functional review, providing an analytically sound basis for the Director to make decisions on technical priorities, organizational structures and processes, and cost-cutting measures.
-The evaluation of Pan American centers, carried out as part of this process, highlighted the need to establish an even clearer distinction between CLAP/WR's roles as a specialized center and decentralized technical unit.

-11. As part of the PAHO Forward initiative (6), in 2023 the current Director of PASB set the objective of strengthening efficiency, transparency, and accountability.
+The evaluation of Pan American centers, carried out as part of this process, highlighted the need to establish an even clearer distinction between CLAP/WR's roles as a specialized center and decentralized technical unit. - 11.
+As part of the PAHO Forward initiative (6), in 2023 the current Director of PASB set the objective of strengthening efficiency, transparency, and accountability.
 This involves, among other things, optimizing PASB's organizational structure to better respond to the demand for technical cooperation, considering the current and evolving regional and global context, as well as lessons learned from the COVID-19 pandemic.
-In response to these priorities, it is necessary to restructure departments and units, which involves increasing the capacity to respond to countries' needs in an interprogrammatic, coordinated, and more efficient manner.

-12. In this context, it is proposed to update the institutional status of CLAP/WR by creating a women's, maternal, neonatal, and reproductive health unit in which the center's functions are incorporated into the Department of Health Systems and Services at PAHO Headquarters in Washington, D.C., and at the same time closing CLAP/WR in Uruguay.

-13. The purpose of including the center's functions in a department at PAHO Headquarters is to increase the Organization's technical cooperation capacity in the areas of women's, maternal, neonatal, and reproductive health, and to implement the corresponding mandates by efficiently and effectively integrating this issue into cooperation for the strengthening of primary health care and the development of health systems.

-14. This proposal implies the closure of CLAP/WR as a PAHO Pan American center; termination of the current agreement with the Government of Uruguay; and the transfer of the center's functions to PAHO Headquarters in Washington, D.C.
-The relocation of functions will entail the transfer of the 4 international professional posts, as well as programmatic and administrative services, to
+In response to these priorities, it is necessary to restructure departments and units, which involves increasing the capacity to respond to countries' needs in an interprogrammatic, coordinated, and more efficient manner. - 12.
+In this context, it is proposed to update the institutional status of CLAP/WR by creating a women's, maternal, neonatal, and reproductive health unit in which the center's functions are incorporated at PAHO Headquarters in Washington, D.C., and at the same time closing CLAP/WR in Uruguay. - 13.
+The purpose of including the center's functions at PAHO Headquarters is to increase the Organization's technical cooperation capacity in the areas of women's, maternal, neonatal, and reproductive health, and to implement the corresponding mandates by efficiently and effectively integrating this issue into cooperation for the strengthening of primary health care and the development of health systems. - 14.
+This proposal implies the closure of CLAP/WR as a PAHO Pan American center; termination of the current agreement with the Government of Uruguay; and the transfer of the center's functions to PAHO Headquarters in Washington, D.C.
+The relocation of functions will entail the transfer of the four international professional posts, as well as programmatic and administrative services, to Headquarters, resulting in a 28.40% reduction in annual costs.
+This is due to the reduction in personnel and the integration of the center's technical, programmatic, and administrative functions at PAHO Headquarters that already has these functions, as detailed in the table below:

-1 Unless otherwise indicated, all monetary figures in this document are expressed in United States dollars.
+&lt;sup>1 Unless otherwise indicated, all monetary figures are expressed in United States dollars.